masaun/ssi-associated-loan-token/README.md

-# SSI associated Loan Token
+# SSI associated Loan Token (※ In progress)

 ***
-## 【Introduction of SSI associated Loan Token】  (※ In progress)
+## 【Introduction of SSI associated Loan Token】
-- This is the smart contract for creating SSI associated Loan Token （Using the Ethr-DID-Registry contract of uPort for SSI）
+- This is the smart contract for creating SSI associated Loan Token
+  - Create the loan token every borrowing (and repaying).
+   （Each loan token is created in the LoanTokenFactory.sol）
+  - Each loan token is associated with SSI (Use the Ethr-DID-Registry contract of uPort)

 &nbsp;